jsantell/GhostTrain-Backbone/README.md

 ### GhostTrainBackbone(gt, [$])

 Takes a `GhostTrain` instance and an optional reference to the jQuery root.
-Returns a function to be used in place of `Backbone.sync` for Backbone models and collections.
+Returns an object containing only a `sync` property containing a function that mocks `Backbone.sync` for Backbone models and collections.
+Use the return object to mixin your models and collections.
 If `$` is provided, Backbone methods that returned the `JQXHR` object returned from the `$.ajax` call will now return a `$.Deferred` object.